vivarium-collective/vivarium-core/doc/getting_started_dev.rst

 Above we installed all the non-Python dependencies, but we still have to install the Python packages Vivarium Core uses.

 #.
-Move into the ``vivarium-template`` folder created when you cloned the
+Move into the ``vivarium-core`` folder created when you cloned the
    repository.
 #. (optional) Create and activate a virtual environment:

    .. code-block:: console

-      $ python3 -m venv venv --prompt "vivarium-template" ...
+      $ python3 -m venv venv --prompt "vivarium-core" ...
       $ source venv/bin/activate